LoupVaillant/Monocypher/README.md

 Installation
 ------------

+### Option 1: grab the sources

 The easiest way to use Monocypher is to include `src/monocypher.h` and `src/monocypher.c` directly into your project.
 They compile as C99, C11, C++98, C++11, C++14, and C++17.

+### Option 2: grab the library

-Alternatively, you can run `make`, then grab `lib/libmonocypher.a` or `lib/libmonocypher.so`.
-If you're running a UNIX system, you can even install Monocypher (you need to be root):
+Alternatively, you can run `make`, then grab the `src/monocypher.h` header and the `lib/libmonocypher.a` or `lib/libmonocypher.so` library.
+The default compiler is `gcc -std=gnu99`, and the default flags are `-pedantic -Wall -Wextra -O3 -march=native`.
+If they don't work on your platform, you can change them like this:

+    $ make CC="clang -std=c99" CFLAGS="-O2"

+### Option 3 install it on your system

+The following should work on most UNIX systems:

     $ make install